rslnv/gh-actions-beginner-expert/README.md

-# GitHub Actions from Beginner to Expert
+# GitHub Actions from Beginner to Expert.